qari121/OsamaModel/RUNPOD_DEPLOY.md

    (Already set in Dockerfile CMD, so you can leave this empty)

 7. **Access the Application**:
-   - Once the pod is running, RunPod will provide a public URL
+   - Once the pod is running, go to your Pod details page in RunPod dashboard
-   - Access the app at: `https://your-pod-id.runpod.net`
+   - Find your **Pod ID** (visible in the pod list or details page)
+   - Your public URL will be: `https://[POD_ID]-8000.proxy.runpod.net`
+   - Example: If your Pod ID is `abc123xyz`, your URL is `https://abc123xyz-8000.proxy.runpod.net`
    - The frontend will be served at the root URL
-   - API docs available at: `https://your-pod-id.runpod.net/docs`
+   - API docs available at: `https://[POD_ID]-8000.proxy.runpod.net/docs`

+   **Important**: Make sure you've exposed port 8000 in step 5, otherwise the URL won't work!

 ## Testing Locally